ringcentral/ringcentral-api-docs/docs/voice/calculating-call-time-metrics.md

   }
 }
 ```

-## Calculating Hold Time

-Hold time is the amount of time a user is listening to put on hold and lisstening to hold music.

-Hold time is calculated by adding the duration of the following event time periods:

-* Start with `Hold` status and end with `Answered` status
-* Start with `Hold` status and end with `Disconnected` status

-These states are documented in the "Calculating Ring Time" section above.

 !!! note "Current limitations of Telephony Session Notifications."
     In our initial implementation notification won't be delivered in the following scenarios: